 - Step 2: Mapping: the organisation further identifies and outlines the value chain(s).
-It elaborates further on the I&I analysis of 2.A.4-1 which consists of a description of the value chain, the parties involved (at least the direct relations from step 1 of this process and as far as possible the suppliers, customers and end-users of these relations), the emission sources, the associated (production) processes and their own influence. - Step 3: Allocating or calculating emissions: this consists of allocating or calculating emissions to or for the parties involved in the value chain to provide indicative insight into the share of individual parties in the emissions of the entire value chain.
-The emissions inventory for scope 3 (2.A.2-2) and the 'mapping' in step 2 are the starting point.
-It must be possible to substantiate the allocation or calculation, e.g. with an LCA. - Step 4: Analysis of value chain partners: who are the most relevant value chain partners and what role can they (potentially) play in reducing emissions calculated at step 3? - Step 5: Analysis of reduction opportunities in the short and medium term: from which (production) processes do emissions originate, what is the reduction potential of these sources subdivided into scopes 1, 2 and 3 and what possibilities does the organisation have to influence and reduce these, which of these are the most promising, and over what period and which policy choices can result from this?
+It elaborates further on the I&I analysis of 3.A.4-1 which consists of a description of the value chain, the parties involved (at least the direct relations from step 1 of this process and as far as possible the suppliers, customers and end-users of these relations), the emission sources, the associated (production) processes and their own influence. - Step 3: Allocating or calculating emissions: this consists of allocating or calculating emissions to or for the parties involved in the value chain to provide indicative insight into the share of individual parties in the emissions of the entire value chain.
+The emissions inventory for scope 3 (3.A.2-2) and the 'mapping' in step 2 are the starting point.
+It must be possible to substantiate the allocation or calculation, e.g. with an LCA. - Step 4: Analysis of value chain partners: who are the most relevant value chain partners and what role can they (potentially) play in reducing emissions calculated at step 3? - Step 5: Analysis of reduction opportunities in the short-term, medium-term and long-term: from which (production) processes do emissions originate, what is the reduction potential of these sources subdivided into scope 1, scope 2, scope 3 and, if applicable, OIE and which possibilities does the organisation have to influence and reduce these, which of these are the most promising, and over what period, and which policy choices can result from this?
 Step 5 also includes an assessment of whether any negative effects may occur within scope 1, 2 or 3 as a result of reduction measures.